Giovanni Battista Piranesi: Biography

 The following year he was commissioned by Pope Clement XIII to restore the choir of San Giovanni in Laterano, but the work did not materialize.
 In 1764, one of the Pope's nephews, Cardinal Rezzonico, appointed him to start his only architectural work, the restoration of the church of Santa Maria del Priorato in the Villa of the Knights of Malta, on Rome's Aventine Hill.
 He combined Classical architectural elements, trophies and escutcheons with his own particular imaginative genius for the design of the facade of the church and the walls of the adjacent Piazza dei Cavalieri di Malta.

 In 1767, he was made a knight of the Golden Spur, which enabled him to sign himself "Cav[aliere] Piranesi".
 In 1769, his publication of a series of ingenious and sometimes bizarre designs for chimneypieces, as well as an original range of furniture pieces, established his place as a versatile and resourceful designer.
 In 1776, he created his best known work as a 'restorer' of ancient sculpture, the Piranesi Vase, and in 1777–78 he published Avanzi degli Edifici di Pesto (Remains of the Edifices of Paestum).

 He died in Rome in 1778 after a long illness, and was buried in the church he had helped restore, Santa Maria del Priorato.
-His tomb was designed by Giuseppi Angelini.
+His tomb was designed by Giuseppe Angelini.